-As President of banking phenomenon Moven, Alex Sion is set to change the banking world as we know it, impacting every aspect of the way in which banks operate and interact with their customers.
+As President and co-founder of global banking phenomenon Moven, Alex Sion is set to 'take on' and change the banking world as we know it, impacting every aspect of the way in which banks operate and interact with their customers.

 Alex's wealth of financial services experience, his deep digital industry knowledge and proven success in creating and leading technology teams to world-class implementation is second-to-none

 Alex is a recognized speaker and panelist in the financial services space, he will continue this thought leadership role with the full support of the Movenbank family.